**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 Now, these spars are a tight fit - a very tight fit in fact, and because of this I chose not to do any gluing, but instead go with the original idea of keeping all the joints glue-free.

-But as it turned out, my decision to not glue the wing panels together was a good one - when I finished assembling the Texan and powered everything up, one aileron servo packed up after a couple of minutes of testing!
-This annoyed me somewhat, and so I had to pull everything apart again to replace the servo (as it happens, I swapped both aileron servos to be sure).
+But as it turned out, my decision to not glue the wing panels together was a good one.
+When I finished assembling the Texan and powered everything up, one aileron servo packed up after a couple of minutes of testing!
+This annoyed me somewhat, and so I had to pull everything apart again to replace the servo (to be safe I swapped out both aileron servos).
 What if I'd glued everything together, as per the addendum, and then had it fail?!

 With the servos changed, I had to go through it all again, trying hard not to damage the wings while pushing (forcing!) everything into place.
 Eventually my Art-Tech Texan was ready for flight...